|Fishing Reel Identification & Maintenance|

 Since the drag washers are minimal on most of these reels as they are normally not designed for heavy usage they may become less efficient over time.
-The heavier duty saltwater reels will have way better drags than a trout rod.
+The heavier duty saltwater reels will have way better drags than a trout rod and do need to be cleaned and greased occasionally.
 However if the fisherperson is only fishing for panfish or trout sized fish, the drag will probably never be used as designed anyway.

 If you have ever fished with a guide for steelhead where they use these spinning reels, you WILL be told to to NOT close the bail by cranking the handle.
 It appears on many modern reels that is a design feature that the engineers failed to think about and with constant usage this way, things either wear out or break sooner.
 For those of us who grew up in the Mitchell 300 era, this was the only WAY to close the bail.
 My how times have changed.

 In more recent times, this type of reels are generally rated in quality by how many ball bearings are used when building them.
 Six is not uncommon as compared to the older Mitchells that only had bronze bushings.
 However the old Mitchells have one thing over the new ball bearing reels, the new reels are not tolerant at all about being laid on sandy beaches, where debris seems to gravitate into these precise bearings.

 |older 1975 Mitchell 400 high speed||antique 1955 Airex Bach Brown model 5|

 |Shimano FX 2000 (rear drag)||Shimano Sedona 4000FB (front drag)|